sa-tre/satre-specification/docs/source/roles.md

 Roles that uphold the governance of TREs.
 Such governance responsibilities typically involve establishing policies and procedures to ensure the responsible use of data, protecting the privacy and confidentiality of research participants, and promoting transparency and accountability in research activities.
-Typical roles might include data custodians, ethicists, an independent board or a lay panel.

 ```{list-table}
 :header-rows: 1